 Stage Managers are integral to the School, working on every internal and external production alongside our Production Department, with increasing responsibility.
 You will undertake at least one professional placement – recent destinations include London’s Royal Opera House and Coventry’s Belgrade Theatre – and create a final project to showcase your skills.

-Applied Performance students are immediately immersed in one of the most exciting areas of contemporary theatre practice through frequent project work.
+Applied Theatre students are immediately immersed in one of the most exciting areas of contemporary theatre practice through frequent project work.
 During your training, you’ll work with a diverse range of clients – including Birmingham REP, West Midlands Police, the city’s Adoption and Fostering, and Women’s Aid services, and local primary schools – sometimes on a paid professional basis.

 Our unique MA Professional Voice Practice course offers intensive professional development, as do a range of short and summer courses.